JhonathaRicardo/IAS/README.md

 - ***9. [1D Profile]*** This button enables a 1D frame (*Item 15 in Fig. 1*) with options for the user to visualize the curves of each selected stage for different positions on the chosen symmetry axis.
 - ***10. [2D Profile]*** This button enables the visualization of each ***[Stage]*** in 2D images.
-- ***11. [Uncertainty of Measurement]*** This checkbox enables the visualization of the uncertainty of the accumulated phase, radial phase and density for 1D and 2D profiles.
+- ***11. [Uncertainty of Measurement]*** This checkbox enables the visualization of the uncertainty of the accumulated phase, radial phase, and density for 1D and 2D profiles.
 - ***12. [Result Frame]*** In this frame user can verify the results of each stage of the data processing.
 The results can be seen in 1D or 2D.
 Results in 2D have different colormaps ***[Colormap]***.
   >**Note:** *default* and *default_r* colormaps are made specifically for IAS.
 Other colormaps are in matplotlib database.
 - ***13. [Save Plot]*** This button allows the user to save the visualized plot as an image file (*.png*, *.jpg*, *.bmp*, etc).